Uwe Behrendt: Murder investigation and a posthumous criminal trial

 Interviewed by investigators in August 1981, Franziska Birkmann stated that during the night on 20 December 1980 Hoffmann had told her about “Behrendt’s murder [of Lewin and Poeschke]” and about the sunglasses – her sunglasses - that had been left behind at the crime scene.
 She was then asked whether Hoffmann had been involved in the killings.
 She nodded but refused to elucidate.
 According to notes of the interview she stated “I cannot say anything or I would incriminate him”.
 Behrendt, meanwhile, was still abroad.
 On 23 August 1981 the Erlangen district court nevertheless issued a warrant for his arrest.
 A couple of weeks later, on 4 September 1981, Hoffmann withdrew his first statement to the police.
-He now stated that during the evening on which the crime was committed had had been at Ermeuth with Franziska Birkmann, expecting a visit from two WSG members.
+He now stated that during the evening on which the crime was committed he had been at Ermeuth with Franziska Birkmann, expecting a visit from two WSG members.
 The individuals in question were able to confirm the alibi, indicating that neither Hoffmann nor Birkmann had been present at the crime scene.
 Later that evening, according to Hoffmann's new statement, Behrendt had returned home and had confessed to him that he had shot the leader of the Nuremberg Jewish community dead, along with the man's partner.
 On the way back to Ermeuth, Behrendt had said, he had disposed of the murder weapon, burying it where it would not be found.
 Asked by Hoffmann about his motive, Hoffmann stated that Behrendt had replied, "Yes, boss, I did that for you. too", indicating that the deed had represented some form of revenge for the Oktoberfest atrocity a couple of months earlier.
 The Oktoberfest atrocity had been in effect an assassination attempt intended to incriminate Hoffmann, and according to Hoffmann, Behrendt had said that he could no longer bear to see how the thought of it had been weighing on Hoffmann, wearing him down.
 Someone had to do something, because poor Hoffmann himself had done nothing wrong.
 Behrendt had confessed to Hoffmann, Hoffmann said, because he knew Hoffmann would not betray his confidence, for fear of somehow becoming implicated himself.
 Behrendt knew about Shlomo Lewin from “Kommando”, the WSG's political monthly magazine much of which Hoffmann wrote.
 There were some conspicuous gaps in Hoffmann's new statement to investigators.
 Hoffmann had no explanation as to how Behrendt had travelled from Ermeuth to the murder scene at Erlangen and back.
 He was pressed on the whereabouts of missing pieces of the broken gun silencer, insisting that he had already disposed of the silencer that he and Behrendt had constructed together before the evening of the murder.